awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 # Setting IAM Permissions and Roles for Lambda@Edge<a name="lambda-edge-permissions"></a>

 Specific IAM permissions and an IAM execution role are required so that you can configure Lambda@Edge\.
-Lambda@Edge also creates a service\-linked role to replicate Lambda functions to CloudFront Regions\.
+Lambda@Edge also creates service\-linked roles to replicate Lambda functions to CloudFront Regions and to enable log files to be used by your CloudWatch account\.

 **Topics**
 + [IAM Permissions Required to Associate Lambda Functions with CloudFront Distributions](#lambda-edge-permissions-required)